mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 If you can come with any kind of solution whether it is a kind of software or an app or a website then you can make a lot of money online you can have ads or in-app purchases.
 Create a dating, fitness or dieting app(s) these are a great way to start making endless income.

-## Write eBooks
+## Write e-books

 Another great way, if you are a good writer or perhaps knowledgeable in a specific field.
-You can consider writing an ebook/manual and publish it on websites like [https://www.sendowl.com/](https://www.sendowl.com/) and [https://www.lulu.com/](https://www.lulu.com/)
+You can consider writing an e-book/manual and publish it on websites like [https://www.sendowl.com/](https://www.sendowl.com/) and [https://www.lulu.com/](https://www.lulu.com/)

 ## Blogging/Vlogging/Podcast